Choosing Between Different Cosmetology School Programs

 Ask the beauty academies' admissions reps you are considering if they have access to an in-student salon to get hands-on practice, and whether they teach you to practice your beauty skills on mannequin heads or real models.
 Ask about financial aid such as scholarships, grants, loans and payment plans.
 What about scheduling - do they offer flexible class schedules, and part-time or full-time schooling?
 Visit a local salon or spa and speak with one of the employees or managers and ask for their recommendations.
 What beauty schools jump out at them as producing very hirable graduates?
 Don't be afraid to ask a beauty school for references from recent graduates!
 Read more about choosing the best cosmetology schools.

 Not necessarily.
 While there are many beauty students who decide to attend the closest beauty school to where they live, many other students are willing to commute or relocate in order to attend cosmetology.
 Perhaps there are no schools near you that teach your program of choice - such as makeup or laser training.
 However, there are definitely beauty schools throughout the nation that do have those programs and would be happy to accept your application for enrollment.
 While some people prefer to attend beauty school close to home, some are a little more adventurous and choose to go out-of-state to get beauty education.
 The most important thing is to find the best school for you, wherever that may be.
+However, almost all beauty schools do not offer student housing, so if you do decide to relocate for school, you will likely be responsible for finding your own living accommodations.

 FAQ Quick Links